The Outlaws (band): Career

-They appeared as themselves in the 1963 British film, Live It Up!.
+They appeared as themselves in the 1963 British film Live It Up!.

-In addition to featuring as a backing band on recordings by Mike Berry (born Michael Hubert Bourne in 1942), including three hit singles, or backing Houston Wells, Gene Vincent, John Leyton, Geoff Goddard or Heinz, they also recorded singles in their own right.
-One of these, "Bike Beat", for Raleigh Bicycle Company, (see below), even had dance instructions created especially for it, printed on the picture sleeve, with bicycle references : "Grab a girl at random, make like a tandem".
+In addition to featuring as a backing band on recordings by Mike Berry, including three hit singles, or backing Houston Wells, Gene Vincent, John Leyton, Geoff Goddard or Heinz, they also recorded singles in their own right.
+One of these, "Bike Beat", for Raleigh Bicycle Company, even had dance instructions created especially for it, printed on the picture sleeve with bicycle references: "Grab a girl at random, make like a tandem".